-It’s been a while since we’ve had a Designer Challenge, and I’m excited to bring you another installment of this popular series.
-This time I presented three headboard options and asked each designer to select her favorite and tell us what she’d do with it.
+It’s been a while since we’ve had a Designer Challenge, and I’m excited to bring you another instalment of this popular series.
+This time I presented three headboard options and asked each designer to select her favourite and tell us what she’d do with it.
 First up, I’m happy to introduce Rita from Harbour Breeze.
 Rita and I connected through a Canadian designer group we’re both part of.
 After checking out her blog, I was so impressed by her $159 kitchen makeover, as well as other amazing projects, I immediately knew she was perfect for this challenge.

 Hi everyone.
 I’m Rita Joy and am thrilled to be sharing over here at Shauna’s place today.
 My blog home address is found at Harbour Breeze and my real address is on an island in beautiful British Columbia.
 I share my old, history filled house with my husband and 3 boys ~ one of which is already graduated and moved on.
 I love the challenge and charm an old house brings and have been enjoying working on our home one room at a time.